Mickey's Very Merry Christmas Party: A Frozen Holiday Wish

 From 2007 through 2019, Cinderella Castle was covered in roughly 200,000 LED lights from November to the following January to look as if it was covered in ice and snow, an effect called Castle Dream Lights on Cinderella Castle.
 At dusk, a short show featuring the characters from Frozen took place in which Elsa used her ice powers to frost over the castle.
 Before 2014, the show was about Cinderella's wish of covering her castle with twinkling and shining lights coming true by her Fairy Godmother.
 It was hosted by Mickey, Minnie, Donald, and Goofy.
 The show was presented every night during the holiday season and was repeated during the limited-admission Mickey's Very Merry Christmas Party.

 The Dream Lights effect and show did not return in 2022, and in June 2023, Disney announced a replacement for the show, with Frozen Holiday Surprise, which debuted on November 7, 2023, as part of The Walt Disney Company's 100th Anniversary celebration.

 A Totally Tomorrowland Christmas Show

 A Totally Tomorrowland Christmas Show is a 20-minute performance that debuted in 2009 and takes place several times a night on the Tomorrowland stage.
 It features Buzz Lightyear and Mike Wazowski teaching Stitch the meaning of Christmas before they've blasted Santa out of the sky.

 Rides and attractions

 Attractions

 Some popular attractions are open throughout the party.
-In the past, this has included The Haunted Mansion, Space Mountain, and Buzz Lightyear's Space Ranger Spin.
-Unlike Haunted Mansion Holiday and It's a Small World Holiday at Disneyland and Mater's Jingle Jamboree and Luigi's Joy to the Whirl at Disney California Adventure as well as seasonal celebrations at non-US Disney parks (Holiday Nightmare at Tokyo Disneyland), the open rides do not have a holiday overlay.
+In the past, this has included It's a Small World.
+Unlike It's a Small World Holiday, Luigi's Joy to the Whirl and Mater's Jingle Jamboree at both Disneyland and Disney California Adventure, the classic opening day attractions do not have a holiday overlay.